Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Repainting Cabinet Doors and Frames

 I'm a big fan of spray painting cabinets instead of brushing and rolling them.
 If you've taken the time to remove bumpy brush and roller texture from the original paint job, why create new brush and roller texture when you can spray the cabinets instead for a smoother look?
-This is not to say you can't get a nice finish with a brush and roller, but you will achieve a noticeably smoother finish painting cabinets with a sprayer.
+You can get a nice finish with a brush and roller, but you will achieve a noticeably smoother finish painting cabinets with a sprayer.
 The key is to use a good paint sprayer for your cabinets and the right spray tip size.

 If you're simply repainting with the same color, or a similar one, all you need to apply is one coat of paint on both sides of the doors.
 Two coats of paint will enhance the gloss and durability of the finish.
 Use semi-gloss, acrylic enamel, or waterborne alkyd enamel.
 I use mostly paints from Sherwin Williams.